 Toppings

-- Chocolate: Chocolate chips can be a delightful surprise for those who enjoy a sweeter twist.
+- Chocolate chips for a sweeter surprise.

 Step-by-Step French Toast Casserole Recipe